AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 Let's start compiling only injector.cpp and textexe.cpp, the evildll.cpp file need an additional step to work.
 ![Alt text](Pasted image 20240204005950.png)

-Note: I recommend use x64 architecture and release in the compiler option.
+Note: I recommend using x64 architecture and release in the compiler option.

-First of all we need to pointing out in get the function's address to make a hook.
+First of all we need to to point out the function's address to make a hook.
 For that step Ghidra can help us to disassemble textexe.exe and find greeting address.

 ![Alt text](Pasted image 20240203234558.png)

-After you open exe in Ghidra, you can see a lot of strange assembly code, and a good question it's, how to start our finding?
+After you open exe in Ghidra, you can see a lot of strange assembler code, and a good question it's, how to start our finding?

 ![Alt Text](https://i.kym-cdn.com/photos/images/original/001/142/233/897.gif)

 Don't panic.
-One tip it's execute our exe and find some useful string in output.
+One tip it's execute our exe and find some useful string in the output.

 ![Alt text](Pasted image 20240203234533.png)

-The string **Hello world** it's our start point.
+The string **Hello world** it's our starting point.

 ![Alt text](Pasted image 20240203232940.png)